 UMB Partnerships with Baltimore City Public Schools

 The P-TECH (Pathways in Technology Early College High) school is a six-year high school program, featuring integrated high school and college coursework, leading to an industry-recognized postsecondary degree in a health care field (physical therapy, nursing, health information technology, respiratory care) for all students.
-UMB partners with the P-TECH School to provide mentors and campus-based learning opportunities in health care for participating students.
+UMB partners with the P-TECH school to provide mentors and campus-based learning opportunities in health care for participating students.

 UMB CURE Scholars is a free health care pipeline program for students attending select West Baltimore K-12 partner schools that aims to promote student interest in health care careers and nurture their academic progress.
-CURE Scholars leverages campus volunteer mentors to provide after-school, Saturday, and summer academic enrichment programming for participants.
+The CURE Scholars program leverages campus volunteer mentors to provide after-school, Saturday, and summer academic enrichment programming for participants.

 UMB encourages faculty, staff, and student engagement in K-12 partner schools in its neighboring community.
-As the State of Maryland's only public academic health and law center, one way of easily engaging our campus community in the lives of the youth is by exposing local youth to careers in health care, law, and human service.
+As the state of Maryland's only public academic health and law center, one way of easily engaging our campus community in the lives of the youth is by exposing local youth to careers in health care, law, and human service.
 To this end, the UMB Office of Community Engagement is creating a K-12 Career Speakers Bureau.